jekor/vocabulink/articles/understanding-link-types.markdown

 Avoid creating association links.
 Only do so if you've exhausted all other possibilities but need to link the words for study.

-; * <literal><span style="color: #AA0077"></literal>Relationship<literal></span></literal>

-; The relationship link is an experimental link type.
-Vocabulink is about ; research just as much as it's about learning, and in time we will be able to ; figure out how useful this link type is.
-A relationship link says that 2 words ; are related in the same or a similar way that 2 other words are related.
-If ; you've taken an SAT test, you're probably familiar with these types of word ; associations.
-For example:

-; > cat is to fish as
-; > snake is to mouse

-; These associations can be subjective.
-In fact, truly objective associations are ; probably rare.
-Often times the association is multi-faceted and draws upon ; subtle generalizations from your experience of the world.

-Footnotes:
-[1]  Sandy Serva, [[http://www.econtentmag.com/Articles/ArticleReader.aspx?ArticleID=1038][iLanguage: Translations for Global Research]], Jan 2003, Vol. 26, Issue 1, p 51.
+[^1]:  Sandy Serva, [iLanguage: Translations for Global Research](http://www.econtentmag.com/Articles/ArticleReader.aspx?ArticleID=1038), Jan 2003, Vol. 26, Issue 1, p 51.